armory/documentation/_admin_guides/ami-ancestry.md

       enabled: true
 ```

 Then we need to add a tag to all packer templates that require tracking through this tool.
-This is done by adding the `base_ami` tag to `builders` section of your packer template, typically kept at `/opt/spinnaker/config/`:
+This is done by adding the `base_ami` tag to `builders` section of your packer template, typically kept at `/opt/spinnaker/config/packer`:

 ```
 {
   "builders": [
      {
        "tags": {
-         "base_ami": "{{ user `aws_source_ami`}}"
+         "parent_ami": "{% raw  %}{{ user `aws_source_ami`}}{% endraw  %}"
        }
 }
 ```

-Once you've made the changes, restart Armory Spinnaker: `service armory-spinnaker restart`
+Once you've made the changes, restart Armory Spinnaker: `service armory-spinnaker restart`.
+Make sure the Armory Spinnaker Auto Scaling Group health check is set to EC2 rather than ELB.
+Otherwise the ASG will cycle your Armory Spinnaker instance.